ARTICLES

 We can propagate a prayer plant through division.
 This is the process through which the plant is separated into smaller sections and replanted.
 Effective calathea propagation follows a set of guidelines:

 First, choose a healthy calathea plant that has multiple stems or a clumping habit, then water the plant a day before propagation to make it easier to separate the roots.
-Then gently remove the plant from its pot and remove any excess soil from the roots.
+Then, gently remove the plant from its pot and remove any excess soil from the roots.

-Carefully separate the stems from the root ball, making sure that each section has roots attached.
+Carefully separate the stems the root ball, making sure that each section has roots attached.
 Then, using a clean sharp knife or scissors, cut the sections apart, if necessary, then repot each section in a container with fresh potting soil and water thoroughly.

+Different varieties of prayer plants.
 Photo by Magali Merzougui on Unsplash

 Are Calathea Plants Toxic to Cats and Dogs?

-It, therefore, is best to keep your Calathea plants out of reach of your pets to prevent any accidental ingestion.
+It, therefore, is best to keep your prayer plants out of reach of your pets to prevent any accidental ingestion.
 In addition, it is always a good idea to monitor your pets around any plants.

 Why Prayer Plants?

 Many plants get nicknames because they are generally a little easier to pronounce than their botanical names.
 In the case of calatheas, it's the prayer plant.
-While with some houseplants it's hard to figure out how and why they got their nickname, for the calathea it has everything to do with the movement of the leaves.
+While with some houseplants, it's hard to figure out how and why they got their nickname, for the calathea, it has everything to do with the movement of the leaves.

 During the day and night, calathea leaves noticeably lift and dip in a circadian rhythm.
 This means that during the day, a calathea will have its leaves stretching out horizontally from its stems.
-But check on it at night, and you will likely see the leaves stand up straight as if in prayer for evening vespers.
+But check on it at night, and you will see the leaves stand up straight as if in prayer for evening vespers.

 calathea plant also called prayer plant

 A prayer plant with purple leaves.
+Photo by Vlad loan on Pexels.

 Prayer Plants Have a Host of Additional Benefits